z-lionel/websocket-server/readme.md

 ```
 Windows and Linux graphical tools for starting WebSocket services, used for local testing and debugging
-You can download it from the branch panel
+You can download it from the Releases panel

 ```